xlxs4/logger/README.md

 ```

 Here, if `getTemperature()` will cause a side effect (e.g. a `std::cout` print), it will still be executed, even if the debug message will not be printed to the screen due to an insufficient `LOGLEVEL`.
 You should prefer to use functions that return plain values as parts of the log function, so that they might be optimzied away at compile time.

+For type casts, [`etl::to_string`](https://www.etlcpp.com/to_string.html) and co are your friends.
+Or, you can just implement the corresponding operators for other types.